scp-079/screen/README.md

 ## Theme

-We call this Hakyll theme `screen`.
+We call this Hakyll theme `Screen`.

 This is a theme intended to use to [SCP-079](https://scp-079.org) website and converted from a Jekyll theme [darcli](https://github.com/gildasio/darcli) to Hakyll.
-We made some changes to make it more suitable for our homepage.
+We made some changes to make it more suitable for our site and responsive.

 There is a post [demo](https://scp-079.org/posts/2019-03-29-post-test/).